5 Best Medical Schools in Texas (Updated List For 2026)

 as seen on

-With such a large area and population, it has both big cities such as Houston and Dallas, and rural areas.
-It also has many medical centers and a large demand for medical professionals.
+With such a large area and population, Texas has both big cities such as Houston and Dallas, and rural areas.

 To determine the best medical schools in Texas, we primarily referred to the U.S. News Report ranking.
 We looked at rankings for both research and primary care.